Is a Venezuelan gang growing in the US? Colorado feels the threat.

 Adding to rising regional awareness of potential TdA ties is a federal indictment announced last month in Colorado.

 The four defendants, all Venezuelan nationals, face charges related to an armed robbery of a Denver jewelry store in June.
-A spokesperson for Immigration and Customs Enforcement (ICE) confirms that all four individuals were encountered by the Border Patrol, along the Texas-Mexico border, on different dates in 2023.
+A spokesperson for Immigration and Customs Enforcement confirms that all four individuals were encountered by the Border Patrol, along the Texas-Mexico border, on different dates in 2023.
 All were placed in removal proceedings in immigration court, ICE reports.

-One defendant, Jean Franco Torres-Roman, who also faces separate criminal charges in Denver County Court, including attempted first-degree murder, has been allegedly linked to TdA by a federal agency in Texas.
+One defendant, Jean Franco Torres-Roman, who also faces separate criminal charges in Denver County Court, including for attempted first-degree murder, has reportedly been linked to TdA by a federal agency in Texas.
 A lawyer for the defendant declined an interview request.

 In a rare joint interview last week, the Democratic mayor of Denver and Republican mayor of Aurora sought to soothe hysteria as their cities swept into national news.